KDE/documentation-develop-kde-org/content/docs/getting-started/python/python-app.md

 3. updates the `onClicked` signal handler of the `Format` button to call the `mdFormat()` function of the converter object

+### Final test run

-Finally, test your new application:
+At last, test your new application:

 ```bash
 python3 simplemdviewer_app.py